14

 Wireless charging port- you can charge your phone during workouts and you don’t even have to plug it in.

-Screen mirroring- and with the ability to screen your phone or tablet, you can view any workout app or movie from your phone on the console as well.
+Screen mirroring- personally, I find this feature to be one of the more interesting updates because with the ability to screen your phone or tablet, you can view any workout app or movie from your phone on the console.
+This means as long as you have your phone with you, you can view any fitness app through the console.

-Chest strap heart rate monitoring- the F80 is compatible with strap heart rate monitors, so you can get an accurate readings during workouts if you like.
+Heart rate monitoring- the F80 is compatible with heart rate monitors, so you can get an accurate readings during workouts if you like.

 Cooling fan- there’s a fan built into the middle of the console that will help keep ya cool during those strenuous workouts.